tolnaiz/serverRoom-OpenFOAM/README.md

 ----------------

 I cannot upload the mesh files because of Github's quota, so you need to generate the mesh file for yourself.
-To generate, first, you need to generate the mesh in Gmsh, then convert it to OpenFOAM with the gmshToFoam command.
+To generate, you need to generate the mesh in Gmsh, then convert it to OpenFOAM with the gmshToFoam command.

 After it completes, you can run the parallel case with ./Allrun